WordlessMeteor/LoL-DIY-Programs/README.md

 ----
 **This program set only supports study use or personal entertainment.
 Any commercial use is forbidden!**

+**Warning: Use Customized Programs 14 and 15 with extreme caution!
+Improper use will result in a permaban!**

 ----
 > Truth is: Anything can be converted into a 2D table.

-This program set mainly achieves **LoL Summoner information export** and **League Client behavior simulation**.
+This program set mainly achieves **LoL Summoner information export** and **League Client behavior simulation** based on <ins>LCU API and SGP API</ins>.
 ## Environment setup and basic notes
 1. The whole program set is made of Python programs.
 Users are highly suggested to download the latest version of Python from [Python official website](https://www.python.org/) (It's OK if you don't install the latest version, but please make sure it's not too old) and then install necessary libraries with pip.
     - Refer to Section 3, Subsection 2 of [ARAM Probability Test Program Brochure](https://zhuanlan.zhihu.com/p/2009344399239316285) for a more vivid tutorial.
     - For this first time of Python installation, please check <ins>Add Python to PATH</ins> option.
-    - If the working directories of Python aren't present in the environment variable Path, the following steps can be adopted to add Python to Path.
+If the working directories of Python aren't present in the environment variable Path, the following steps can be adopted to add Python to Path.
         1. Type in `path` in Windows search bar and click **Edit system environment variables**. **System Properties** window will pop up.
         2. Click **Environment Variables (N)** button and the **Environment Variable** window will occur.
         3. In **User Variables**, Find the variable `Path` and double-click it to enter the **Edit environment variable** dialog box.